wandb/docs/docs/guides/artifacts/update-an-artifact.md

 artifact.save()
 ```

-For more information, see the Weights and Biases [Public Artifact API](../../ref/python/public-api/artifact.md).
+For more information, see the Weights and Biases [Artifact API](../../ref/python/artifact.md).
   </TabItem>
 </Tabs>